0.6

 (AB)C = A (BC)

-Note, for example, that if A is 2x3, B is 3x3, and C is 3x1, then the above products are possible (in this case, (AB)C is 2x1 matrix). - 2.
+Note, for example, that if A is 2x3, B is 3x3, and C is 3x1, then the above products are possible (in this case, (AB)C is 2x1 matrix).

 - 3.

-is a number, and A and B are two matrices such that the product
+product is a number, and A and B are two matrices such that the

-is possible, then we have
+product is possible, then we have is possible, then we have

 - 4.

-- If A is an nxm matrix and
+- If A is an nxm matrix and the mxk zero-matrix, then the mxk zero-matrix, then

-Note thatis the nxk zero-matrix.
-So if n is different from m, the two zero-matrices are different.
+is different from m, the two zero-matrices are different.

 Properties involving Addition and Multiplication.